lusaxweb/vuesax/docs/components/selects.md

    default: material-icons
 ---

-# Select
+# Select **- update**

 <box header>

-Selects clean and with a nice effect, very easy to implement
+Selects with a clean and smooth animation, that are very easy to implement.

 </box>